gesinn-it-pub/mwbot/README.md

 * [API Documenatation](docs/API.md)

 ## Documentation
-Since this library is based on promise, it can be used either via the typical Promise notation, or if you're Node.JS version already supports it - the new async/await syntax.
-If you use Node.JS > 7.x I'd highly recommended to use the latter.
+Since this library is based on promise, it can be used either via the promise notation, or using async/await.

 ### Typical Example (Promise .then/.catch)
 ```js